Japan Chair | House of Finn Juhl

 Seat height: 35 cm

-Finn Juhl’s partnership with the furniture manufacturer France & Son gave birth to a series of furniture well-suited for industrial production while staying true to the ideals of organic shapes within the simple designs that reigned in the 1950s.
-The most famous example of this collaboration is probably the Japan Series from 1957, which consists of a lounge chair, a footstool, a two-seater sofa and a three-seater sofa.
+Finn Juhl’s collaboration with furniture manufacturer France & Son resulted in a series of pieces designed for industrial production, while still embodying the organic forms and clean lines that characterized 1950s modernism.
+The most well-known outcome of this partnership is the Japan Series from 1957, which includes a lounge chair, a footstool, a two-seater sofa and a three-seater sofa.

-The Japan Chair in walnut with 'Halk' upholstery in the colour '1-110' on the seat and '1-100' on the back.
+The Japan Chair in walnut with 'Halk' upholstery in the color '1-110' on the seat and '1-100' on the back.
 Photo credit: Yepom

-The Japan Chair in walnut with 'Halk' upholstery in the colour '1-110' on the seat and '1-100' on the back.
+The Japan Chair in walnut with 'Halk' upholstery in the color '1-110' on the seat and '1-100' on the back.
 Photo credit: Yepom

 Follow us on Instagram